Hotshotsteam/ionic2-up/README.md

-# vagrant-docker-compose
+# developer-up
 Fast starting, simple bootstrap for your project's development environment.

 ## Overview
 The goal of this project is to provide the simplest possible on-boarding for developers on a project.
-To start on the project, developers simply:
+To start on a project, developers simply:

 1. Install git
 1. Install Vagrant